 To invest in your social media presence is to invest in your online content.
 There are many ways to do this such as the following:

 Perishable videos are temporary content such as your jewelry video for introducing your new jewelry collection or other jewelry sales promo videos and products.
 Meanwhile, the nonperishable videos are those videos that don’t expire and are always relevant like your About Us and testimonial videos.
 Videos are important to prolong the length of time buyers spend on your website, especially since 88% of them don’t want to hear your sales talk unless they’re ready to make a purchase.
 Also, videos get more shares and other forms of engagement on social media pages, which opens more sales opportunities for you.

 You need different types of jewelry images to meet your buyers’ expectations no matter where they are on their buyers’ journey.
 These should include the following:

-Products on white background may not always do well on social media pages because it looks too salesy and people on social media are still on “looking for inspiration” stage.
-They may or may not buy; hence, it’s critical that your jewelry images are visually appealing.
+Products on a white background may not always do well on social media pages because they look too salesy and people on social media are still on the “looking for inspiration” stage.
+They may or may not buy; hence, your jewelry images must be visually appealing.
 To do this, you can simply photograph your jewelry piece on an artsy-looking background, if this is your preference, but don’t limit your imagination.
 There are so many background ideas you can choose from like the ones we’ve discussed here.